 Qodana runs are configured via the

-qodana.yaml overrides the default inspection profile settings and default configurations of Qodana linters.
+qodana.yaml override the default inspection profile settings and default configurations of Qodana linters.
 You can specify such overrides in the HTML report, and the changes are imported to

 qodana.yaml configuration file manually.
-This section will guide you through necessary settings.
+This section will guide you through the necessary settings.

 Set up a profile

 You can specify that the files in a certain directory are not analyzed.
 This can be done on a per-inspection basis or for all inspections at once.
 To exclude all paths in a project from the inspection scope, omit the

 Exclude inspections specified by ID for specified project paths: